MonicaTentu/sagemaker-pipeline/README.md

 Once the pipeline stack has been successfully provisioned.
 Check the outputs tab for this stack while on the CloudFormation console.
 There you will find links to the following resources:

-* **PipelineUrl**: with an URL link to the CodePipeline execution page (It provides a useful **visual** of the current or last run execution)
+* **PipelineUrl**: with an URL link to the CodePipeline execution page
-* **TrainingInputBucket**: with an URL link to the S3 input bucket (where you'll find a S3 key or "folder" structure corresponding to the one SageMaker makes available under */opt/ml/* to the container running your code).
-More information regarding this can be found [here](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo.html#your-algorithms-training-algo-running-container)
+* **TrainingInputBucket**: with an URL link to the S3 input bucket
-* **ModelArtifactBucket**: with an URL link to the S3 bucket where SageMaker uploads the model output artifact corresponding to what you save in the /opt/ml/model/ and opt/ml/output/failure directories.
-More information can be found [here](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo.html#your-algorithms-training-algo-envvariables)
+* **ModelArtifactBucket**: with an URL link to the S3 bucket where SageMaker uploads the model output artifact.
-* **MetaDataStore**: with an URL link to the DynamoDB table tracking the git commit hash, input data S3 object versions, SageMaker training job name and status and times.
+* **MetaDataStore**: with an URL link to the DynamoDB table tracking the meta data for each execution for your pipeline.

 **Note**: During stack creation you will receive an email to the address you specified in CloudFormation template to subscribe to the SNS topic notifying you when your SageMaker training job finishes

 #### Step 4: Interact with Pipeline

-You can trigger the pipeline by either uploading new data to the *TrainingInputBucket* under the 'input/data/' key prefix, or by pushing a commit to the Github repository branch that the pipeline was configured for.
-In both cased the Source, Build, Validate Inputs and SageMaker Trigger stages in the CodePipeline are re-executed.
+You can trigger the pipeline by:

+1- Uploading new data to the *TrainingInputBucket* under the 'input/data/' key prefix, or by 2- Pushing a commit to the Github repository branch that the pipeline was configured for.

 Once the SageMaker Training Job finishes and model artifact is pushed to the *ModelArtifactBucket* in S3.